munificent/journal/asset/post/2015-09-07-what-the-hero-sees.md

 bounce harmlessly off the dungeon wall.

 This is invariably done using [Bresenham's line algorithm][bresenham].
-It's one of the true classics of graphics programming&mdash;an elegant, simple algorithm from 1962 that's still useful today.
+It's one of the true classics of graphics programming -- an elegant, simple algorithm from 1962 that's still useful today.
 (This kind of living connection to CS's past is one of the things I love about hacking on a roguelike.
 How often do you have a good reason to recode a procedure originally devised for a 1950s-era drum